jihyunlee/FacialMoCap/README.md

 ```

 ## Examples
 There are [examples](/examples) in Cinder and Unreal Engine.
-As long as your application supports [OSC(Open Sound Control)](https://en.wikipedia.org/wiki/Open_Sound_Control), it can receive blendshape data from the `Facial MoCap` app.
+As long as your application supports OSC, it can receive blendshape data from the `Facial MoCap` app.

 ## Reference